meilof/pysnark/README.md

 ### Combining with snarkjs

-**Note: this feature has been recently updated, please use the latest Git version**

 PySNARK with the libsnarkgg backend can automatically produce snarkjs `public.json`, `proof.json` and `verification_key.json` files for the performed verifiable computation:

 ```